NCAR/DART/models/wrf/tutorial/README.md

     real.exe
     be.dat
     contents of your WRF build run/ directory (support data files for WRF)

+Check to make sure your `$BASE_DIR/rundir/WRF_RUN` directory DOES NOT contain:

+    namelist.input

 For this tutorial, we are providing you with a specified WRF domain.
 To make your own, you would need to define your own wps namelist and use